*This article was first published in 2013. It has been re-published as it is one of the most-read articles on this website*

 Scratching the spots/papules can release the virus increasing its spread, both to others and to other areas of the skin not yet affected.
 Try and discourage those affected from doing this, although this is easier said than done.

 As the virus prefers warm and moist conditions, it is possible Molluscum Contagiosum could be spread by sharing swimming pools, baths or saunas, however this remains unproven.
 It is more likely that the virus is spread by sharing towels and swimsuits rather than through water.

 Usually, the only symptom of Molluscum Contagiosum is several small, raised, firm bumps (papules) on the skin.
 These are not generally painful, but can be itchy, red, swollen or slightly sore.

-One of the common names for Molluscum Contagiosum is ‘water-warts’, which is a good way of describing its appearance.
-It also looks somewhat like small raised blisters with dome-like papules of between 2 and 6mm in diameter, which have a shiny or lustrous surface and are often grouped together.
+As mentioned, one of the common names for Molluscum Contagiosum is ‘water-warts’, which is a good way of describing its appearance.
+It also looks somewhat like small raised blisters with dome-like papules of between 2mm and 6mm in diameter, which have a shiny or lustrous surface and are often grouped together.

 The spots often have a depressed or wrinkled (umbilicated) centre.
 The affected skin is often of normal colour, but sometimes can appear slightly red or lighter, particularly on darker skins.

 In contrast with classical warts, Molluscum contagiosum is not usually found on the palms of hands or soles of feet.
 A yellowy-whitish mass can be squeezed out of the centre (however, this is not advised as this substance contains the virus, is highly infectious, and can rapidly increase the spread of the spots).

 The papules are usually distributed over the face, trunk, limbs and armpits in children.

 According to our GP this is very common in children and many will be affected by it.
 I had done quite a lot of research about it and was convinced that was what it was on one of my son’s legs but it was good to have the GP confirm it.